A Reason to Live, a Reason to Die

-A Reason to Live, a Reason to Die (originally titled Una Ragione Per Vivere E Una Per Morire, also known as Massacre at Fort Holman) is a 1972 Technicolor Italian Spaghetti Western movie starring James Coburn, Bud Spencer and Telly Savalas.
+A Reason to Live, a Reason to Die (originally titled Una Ragione Per Vivere E Una Per Morire, also known as Massacre at Fort Holman) is a 1972 Technicolor Italian spaghetti Western movie starring James Coburn, Bud Spencer, and Telly Savalas.

-Many exterior scenes were filmed at the Fort Bowie set built in the Province of Almería, Spain, where the desert landscape and climate that characterizes part of the province have made it a much utilized setting for Western films, among those A Fistful of Dollars, The Good, the Bad and the Ugly, Once Upon a Time in the West and later 800 Bullets.
+Many exterior scenes were filmed at the Fort Bowie set built in the Province of Almería, Spain, where the desert landscape and climate that characterizes part of the province have made it a much utilized setting for Western films, among those A Fistful of Dollars, The Good, the Bad and the Ugly, Once Upon a Time in the West, and later 800 Bullets.
 The Fort Bowie set was originally built for the film The Deserter.

 There are two different English language versions of the movie, shorter with James Coburn's own voice and longer with different voice actors and music.
 James Coburn was not involved in longer cut dubbing.
 It also features some of the same songs from Day of Anger starring Lee Van Cleef.

 Plot

 The plot line is derivative of The Dirty Dozen, but set during the American Civil War.
-Disgraced former US colonel Pembroke (James Coburn) wants to recapture Fort Holman, which he had previously surrendered to the Confederate army without a shot having been fired.
+In 1862, disgraced former US colonel Pembroke (James Coburn) wants to recapture Fort Holman, which he had previously surrendered to the Confederate army ten years earlier without a shot having been fired.
 He has a scheme that might enable him to accomplish it with a small force.

 Pembroke arranges for the liberty of a number of men who are about to be executed.
 Eli (Bud Spencer) was a looter.
 The other "volunteers" are a deserter who killed two sentries, a soldier who murdered his commanding officer and raped his wife, a horse thief, two other looters (one of whom stole medicine, which caused soldiers to die), and an Indian "bastard" who had killed a white man who sold alcohol to Apaches.
 The man presented as "the worst of the bunch" – a religious pacifist agitator – declines the offer of freedom and is hanged.

 Pembroke holds the motley group together by saying he is really after a treasure of gold that is hidden inside the fort.
 Eli uses a stolen uniform to gain entrance.
-He soon realizes that there is no gold, and later learns that the present commander of the fort, Major Ward (Telly Savalas), had blackmailed Pembroke into giving up the fort by threatening his son’s life.
+He soon realizes that there is no gold, and later learns that the present commander of the fort, Major Ward (Telly Savalas), had blackmailed Pembroke into giving up the fort by threatening his son's life.
 Ward then had the son killed anyway.
-Eli produces a paper that shows he is an officer sent to check the fort’s security.
+Eli produces a paper that shows he is an officer sent to check the fort's security.
 It works, but Ward plans to execute the "security officer".
-Before he can do so Eli triggers a massive explosion that lets the others in, and they attack the garrison.
-After an explosive battle only Pembroke, Eli and Ward are left standing.
+Before he can do so, Eli triggers a massive explosion that lets the others in, and they attack the garrison.
+After an explosive battle, only Pembroke, Eli, and Ward are left standing.
 Pembroke kills Ward with his own sword and the two survivors leave together.